eeshvardasikcm/shrota-dev/README.md

       - color pallette copied to new HD Adobe project
   - Image converted to lower quality
   - Images added to Shrota app in Android Studio
+- Shrota app in Google Play Store
-- Shrota splash page in Google Play Store for all resolutions
+  - Shrota splash page for all resolutions
-  - Image resized and cropped as screenshots on Google Play Store for marketing purposes
+  - Image resized and cropped as screenshots for marketing purposes
+  - other changes to Shrota app in Google Play, necessary for beta release
 - Shrota app
   - shrota-dev file system structure added to shrota-dev 0.0.1 ✅
   - shrota-dev folder inside Shrota app project folder ✅